An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 The only thing about plumbers is that they are not cheap.
 Depending on what’s clogging your toilet, a plumber will ask for upward of 100 dollars to unclog it.
 Sometimes this figure can go up to 800 dollars if you have serious issues with your drainpipe.

-Baking Soda and Vinegar vs Other Toilet Drain Cleaners
+Baking Soda and Vinegar vs. Other Toilet Drain Cleaners

 There are very many drain cleaners that you may be tempted to use to unclog your toilet.
-A good example is Drano and muriatic acid
+A good example is Drano and muriatic acid.

 Drano is a very useful product to unclog sinks or bathtub drains.
-It however should not be used to unclog a toilet and even Drano manufacturer says as much.
+It, however, should not be used to unclog a toilet, and even Drano manufacturer says as much.

 The heat produced is also enough to soften and deform PVC drainpipes.
-For more information on why you should not use Drano to unclog a toilet check this post out.
+For more information on why you should not use Drano to unclog a toilet, check this post out.

-In regards to muriatic acid, if it sits in the toilet trap and the toilet is not unclogging, you might be tempted to use a plunger to unclog it.
+Regarding muriatic acid, if it sits in the toilet trap and the toilet is not unclogging, you might be tempted to use a plunger to unclog it.
 There is always a risk of the acid splashing in your face causing serious burns.

 If you need to pour anything in your toilet to unclog it, enzyme-based toilet drain cleaners are your best bet.
 They are safer to use and not harsh on the environment.